unstoppabledomains/dev-docs/login-with-unstoppable/login-faq.md

 Login with Unstoppable allows people to login to apps using their desired username instead of using a bank account number/wallet number.
 Additionally, Login with Unstoppable offers users and apps the ability to permission the sharing of off-chain data should a user choose, which is not available using a wallet.

-Also with Login with Unstoppable your identity/login is associated to your NFT domain, so you can transfer it to a different wallet down the road should you desire.
+Also with Login with Unstoppable your identity/login is associated to your web3 domain, so you can transfer it to a different wallet down the road should you desire.
 You can't transfer your private key.

 ## Can users choose what information to share with each app?